- What is the Special Field Examination?

 The Proposal: Guidelines

-The Major Field proposal is to have a reasonably succinct title that makes clear the area(s) of medieval studies concerned and the student’s general field of research.
+The Special Field proposal is to have a reasonably succinct title that makes clear the area(s) of medieval studies concerned and the student’s general field of research.

-The Major Field proposal must be submitted with the title page provided by the Centre.
-Both the student and all three members of the advisory committee must sign the title page of the proposal.
+The Special Field proposal must be submitted with the title page provided by the centre.
+Both the student and all three members of the Advisory Committee must sign the title page of the proposal.

-The Major Field proposal should be in essay form and five to seven pages, double-spaced (c.
+The Special Field proposal should be in essay form and five to seven pages, double-spaced (c.
 1,500 words), plus bibliography.
-It must explain the extent, purpose, and significance of the student’s major field.
+It must explain the extent, purpose, and significance of the student’s special field.
 It should contain a complete scholarly apparatus, including footnotes and in some cases illustrations.
-The MF proposal should be formulated with an eye to the subsequent preparation of a dissertation proposal.
+The Special Field proposal should be formulated with an eye to the subsequent preparation of a dissertation proposal.

 - Fig. 2: Easter Chants in St. Gall notation, British Library Add.
 MS 32247, f.
 30v, from Nicolas Bell, Music in Medieval Manuscripts (Toronto: University of Toronto Press, 2001), p.
 16.